cosmos/ibc-go/e2e/README.md

 ### Example of running a single test

-> NOTE: environment variables can be set to override a config file, but the config file can still be used to set
+> NOTE: environment variables can be set to override one or more config file variables, but the config file can still
-> defaults.
+> be used to set defaults.

 ```sh